 The children will have the opportunity to study: how climate change has affected the planet but also on a more local level; the Caribbean focusing particularly on the island of St. Lucia – tourism, commerce, adverse weather.

 Art in Year 6 is expected to be at an advanced level both in technique and expressive interpretation.
 The work of a wide variety of artists, sculptors and designers will be studied but never replicated as children should be allowed to develop their own definitive style.
 Sketchbooks are used to record their observations and ideas.
 They will also be able to improve their mastery of techniques in painting, drawing and sculpting with a range of materials.
-Silk painting and felting also feature heavily in the art curriculum for year 6.

 In class lessons, children play a variety of classroom percussion instruments and learn to play in time, recall patterns and create sequences.
 They create music to describe pictures and scenes.
 They learn to read standard and graphic notation and have the opportunity to represent sounds using simple standard and graphic notation.
 They listen to their performances and suggest improvements to their work and begin to evaluate their own and others’ work using appropriate vocabulary.